Why Your DUI Attorney’s Specific Experience Matters More Than You Think

 First, find one who wins

-Yesterday, on 26 March 2025, DISMISSED: In Commonwealth of Massachusetts v.
+Last week, on 26 March 2025, DISMISSED: In Commonwealth of Massachusetts v.
 Defendant, Docket No. 2564 CR 0637, Charges of Assault and Battery against my client were DISMISSED .*

 Facing criminal charges can be a daunting experience, and selecting the right criminal defense attorney is crucial for achieving the best possible outcome.
 Unfortunately, many people make critical errors during this process that can significantly impact their case.
 Here are the most common mistakes to avoid when choosing a criminal defense attorney: